Orphans in the Soviet Union: Abandoned children, 1918–1930

 The existence of millions of homeless youths led to widespread juvenile delinquency throughout Russia.
 When street children looked beyond begging and petty trade, they turned to stealing.
 Juvenile crime rose rapidly during World War I with its growth rate increasing during the famine of 1921–1922.
 Minors arrested by the Russian police stood at 6% of all people apprehended in 1920, and reached 10% by the first quarter of 1922.
-More than other factor, hunger prompted waifs to steal.
+More than any other factor, hunger prompted waifs to steal.
 Abandoned children arriving from the countryside were often slower to embrace thievery than those from urban backgrounds, but in general, the longer a child was left astray, the more likely he or she was to succumb to crime.
 Gangs would operate in groups as large as thirty to assure successful pickpocketing and other forms of robbery.
 Tobacco, drug, and alcohol addictions were common, and the first half of the 1920s saw the influx of a larger supply of cocaine as well as the development of a more extensive network of drug dealers.
 Urchins lived and worked in the midst of this network and drug expenses spurred on juveniles' thefts.
 The street introduced large percentages of its inhabitants to early sexual activity.
 Waifs generally began their sex lives by the age of fourteen, many girls as early as seven.
 Many contracted sexually transmitted diseases, and rape was common.
 Crime, drugs, sex, and the harsh nature of life on the street had a lasting impact.
 Besprizornye developed qualities considered undesirable by the rest of society, and had a range of mental and physical health issues.

 Following the October Revolution the new Bolshevik government proposed that the state should take on the task of raising not just orphans but all the nation's children.
 Communist pedagogy aimed to create a "vast communistic movement among minors."
 Narkompros (People's Commissariat of Education) was tasked with providing for homeless children and managing orphanages.
 Children were provided with necessities, received education (including in communist doctrine), and were expected to help with chores and decision making.
 The orphanages were inaugurated in a spirit of revolutionary idealism, but were soon overwhelmed by the need to feed and house millions of homeless children.